janickweberpals/janickweberpals.github.io/_pages/cv.md

 <iframe src="/files/cv.pdf" height="600" width="900"></iframe>

-## Longer academic version in HMS format
+## Longer academic version in Harvard Medical School format

 This is the academic version of my CV with all details on appointments, grants, talks and publications: